-COLUMN 1 - List of essential safety provisions (ESPs) installed or to be installed in the building COLUMN 2 - Applicable ESP installation standards COLUMN 3 - Standards or other requirements for maintenance and testing of ESPs COLUMN 4 - Informative (provided for guidance only - refer to standards or other requirements in Column 3 for specific detail) (a) Lifts providing a stretcher facility NCC Volume One - Part E3 Annual inspection to check stretcher facility is available. (b) Operation of lifts by fire services in event of an emergency NCC Volume One - Part E3 and Specification E3.9 Annual inspection to check activation and operation. (c) Fire service controls in lifts(buildings over 12m in effective height) NCC Volume One - Part E3 and Specification E3.1 Annual inspection to check activation and operation of fire service controls (d) Alternative solutions - emergency lifts/vertical transportation (including floor by-pass and other fire mode controls) As approved by the relevant authority (insert details on Form 2).
-As approved by the relevant authority (insert details on Forms 1 and 3).
-Refer to Appendix A of this standard for information on alternative solutions.
+COLUMN 1 - List of essential safety provisions (ESPs) installed or to be installed in the building COLUMN 2 - Applicable ESP installation standards (or existing baseline data to be maintained) COLUMN 3 - Standards or other requirements for maintenance and testing of ESPs COLUMN 4 - Informative (provided for guidance only - refer to standards or other requirements in Column 3 for specific detail) (a) Lifts providing a stretcher facility NCC Volume One - Part E3 Annual inspection to check stretcher facility is available. (b) Operation of lifts by fire services in event of an emergency NCC Volume One - Part E3 and Specification E3.9 Annual inspection to check activation and operation. (c) Fire service controls in lifts (buildings over 12m in effective height) NCC Volume One - Part E3 and Specification E3.1 Annual inspection to check activation and operation of fire service controls (d) Performance solutions - emergency lifts/vertical transportation (including floor by- pass and other fire mode controls) - Describe the performance solution List the installation standards or construction practices that are integral to achieving the performance solution described in Column 1.
+List the maintenance and testing routines or special requirements that must be followed to ensure ongoing performance of the installation listed in Column 2.
+Appendix A of this standard contains information for practitioners and building owners about performance solutions.
+Approved installation standards or construction practices listed in Column 2 will establish the baseline data to be maintained by using the maintenance routines listed in Column 3.